Alexander Gerschenkron

-Background
+Biography

-Gerschenkron was born in Odessa into an elite family of the Russian intelligentsia.
+Gerschenkron was born in Odesa, Ukraine (then a part of the Russian empire), into a well-to-do Jewish family from Bessarabia.
 When he was 16, he and his father left Russia during the period of the Bolshevik Revolution.
 They eventually settled in Vienna, Austria.
-There he taught himself languages including, German and Latin.
+There he taught himself languages, including German and Latin.
 In 1924, he enrolled in the University of Vienna's school of economics, graduating in 1928.

 After graduation, Gerschenkron got married and had a child.
 He found work in Vienna as a representative for a Belgian motorcycle firm.
 He worked for the firm for three years, but then decided to commit himself to politics, in particular the Social Democrats.
 However, in 1934 the party ceased to exist after the Austrian Civil War.

 In 1938, Gerschenkron and his family emigrated to the United States after the annexation of Austria to the German Reich.
 Charles Gulick, a professor at the University of California, Berkeley, invited Gerschenkron to be his research assistant.
 Gerschenkron spent twelve months researching and writing to help produce Gulick's book, Austria: From Habsburg to Hitler.
 He researched at the University of California, Berkeley, for five years and then in 1943 he moved to Washington, D. C., to join the Federal Reserve Board.

 In 1944 he worked with the Federal Reserve in the Research and Statistics department.
 During his time on the Federal Reserve Board, Gerschenkron established himself as an expert on the Soviet economy.
 His knowledge was of vital importance to the Board, because it was during a time when the relationship between the Soviet Union and the United States was a central issue.
 He worked on the Federal Reserve Board for four years, and was eventually promoted to the head of the International Section.

 In 1945, Gerschenkron became an American citizen and in 1948, he left the Federal Reserve Board to accept a position as a tenured professor at Harvard University.
 He was a professor of economics at Harvard for about 25 years.
 There, he taught economic history and Soviet studies.

 Gerschenkron was an elected member of the American Academy of Arts and Sciences (1963) and the American Philosophical Society (1970).

-In a recent research article, the Dutch social historian Marcel van der Linden demonstrates that Gerschenkron was a member of the Social Democratic Workers' Party of Austria, one of the two major political parties in Austria, which has ties to the Austrian Trade Union Federation (ÖGB) and the Austrian Chamber of Labour (AK); and, later, the Communist Party of Austria, both banned between 1933 and 1945 under both the Fatherland Front regime and the Third Reich control of Austria after the 1938 Anschluss.
+In a 2012 research article, the Dutch social historian Marcel van der Linden demonstrates that Gerschenkron was a member of the Social Democratic Workers' Party of Austria, one of the two major political parties in Austria, which has ties to the Austrian Trade Union Federation (ÖGB) and the Austrian Chamber of Labour (AK); and, later, the Communist Party of Austria, both banned between 1933 and 1945 under both the Fatherland Front regime and the Third Reich control of Austria after the 1938 Anschluss.
 Gerschenkron kept his former political affiliations a secret after he was able to immigrate to the United States.